suren-atoyan/yerevancoder.github.io/src/pages/2018-02-10-js-boolean-expressions-and-conditionals/index.md

 ---
- title: Javascript.
+title: JavaScript.
 Boolean expressions, conditionals and more.
 tags: javascript, development
 author: Robert Gevorgyan
 date: "2018-02-10"
 description: Learn about AND, NOT, OR, short circuiting, if statements, switch statement.
 discussionId: "2018-02-10-js-boolean-expressions-and-conditionals"
 ---